parstat/csweb-resources/README.md

 ```
 mysql>CREATE USER 'csweb_user'@'localhost' IDENTIFIED BY 'password';
 ```
-Grant permission to database csweb for user csweb:
+Grant permission to database csweb for user csweb_user:
 ```
 mysql>GRANT ALL ON mysql.csweb TO 'csweb_user'@'localhost';
 ```